-A logline isn’t just an industry term or a step in the screenwriting process.
-A great logline can propel your career forward.
+A logline isn’t just an industry term, or a step in the screenwriting process: a great logline can help propel your career forward.
 Now that you’ve created your logline, here are three ways to put it to use:

 - Sell your script idea.
-Use your logline to query producers, agents, or managers interested in reading your script.
+When shopping your screenplay around Los Angeles or New York, a gripping logline is one of the best tools for writing a query letter that gets busy producers, agents, or managers interested in reading your script.
 Producers might use a logline to get a studio, financier, or other type of buyer interested in a script.